andrewzm/FRK/README.md

 ### Non-Gaussian data

 Here we analyse simulated Poisson data.
-We signify a Poisson data model with a mean response that is modelled using the square-root link function by setting `response = "poisson"` and `link = "square-root"` in `FRK()`.
-Other non-Gaussian data models available in `FRK` are the binomial, negative-binomial, gamma, and inverse-Gaussian.
+We signify a Poisson data model with a mean response that is modelled using the square-root link function by setting `response = "poisson"` and `link = "sqrt"` in `FRK()`.
+Other non-Gaussian response distributions available in `FRK` are the binomial, negative-binomial, gamma, and inverse-Gaussian distributions.

 ```r
 ## Simulate Poisson data using the previous example's data to construct a mean